On this page:

 Integrated Network Visibility

 Network Visibility extends the application intelligence of AppDynamics APM to allow you to gain insight into network performance between your nodes and tiers so you can determine if network problems are at the root of or contribute to the performance of your applications.
 Network visibility provides the correlation between the Application and Network metrics which simplifies the process of identifying and troubleshooting application performance problems contributed by network issues.
+Network Visibility is supported on Linux hosts with Java App Server agents.

 With Network Visibility, you can: